The cyclotomic polynomial topologically: Acknowledgements

 \section{Acknowledgements}

 The authors wish to credit Jeremy Martin for the original observation that the cyclotomic matroid $\mu_n$ with $n=p_1 p_2$ is cographic, as well as several helpful comments.
 They also thank Sam Elder, Nathan Kaplan, and Pieter Moree for helpful references on cyclotomic polynomials, Dmitry Fuchs for suggestions that led to Section~\ref{sec:attachment}, and two anonymous referees for helpful edits.
+They are very grateful to Giacomo Condr\`o for pointing out the error in previous versions of this paper noted in Remark~\ref{Condro-remark}.